Emerson Park railway station: Location

-The station is named after the Emerson Park housing estate, located to the northeast.
+The station is the only intermediate station on the Romford–Upminster line, located 1 mi 64 chain from Romford and 1 mile 66 chains (2.9 km) from Upminster.
+It is named after the Emerson Park housing estate, located to the northeast.
 The entrance is situated at the southern end of Butts Green Road at the point it becomes North Street, 0.5 mi north of Hornchurch town centre.
-Hornchurch is additionally served by Hornchurch and Upminster Bridge stations, both on the London Underground's District line.
+Hornchurch is additionally served by Hornchurch and Upminster Bridge stations, both on the London Underground's District line, with Emerson Park the closest to Hornchurch town centre.
 London Buses routes 165, 256 and 370 serve the station.

 Services

 The station is in London fare zone 6.
 Service from the station is two trains per hour to Upminster and two per hour to Romford.
 The timetabled journey time to Upminster is five minutes and to Romford is four minutes.
 Services run Monday to Saturday between approximately 06:15 and 22:00, and on Sundays from approximately 08:45 to 20:00.
 Emerson Park is one of the least used stations in London and the least used London Overground station.
+The most popular origin or destination for passengers at the station is Fenchurch Street.

 The numbers of passenger entries and exits at the station have been recorded as follows:

 Note: due to a change in methodology of counting entries/exits, the change from 2014–15 to 2015–16 may be overstated.